Do Colleges Reject Overqualified Students?

 Some colleges and universities do appear to reject overqualified students.
 There isn’t concrete evidence that proves colleges do this, but longstanding admissions rumors and reports from some highly qualified students who report being rejected by lower-ranked schools suggest that colleges may decline to admit students seen as too academically “superior” to the school’s general student body.
 Still, this isn’t something you should be too worried about.
 For the most part, overqualified students won’t be immediately rejected by most schools.

 It can be difficult to know whether a school might reject you for being overqualified.
+But, we’ll try to shed some light on this topic—and answer the question: Do colleges reject overqualified students?

 Do Colleges Reject Overqualified Students?

+You see it all the time within online forums.
+You hear about it when talking to other parents.
 It’s important to note that most of the stories and rumors surrounding overqualified students getting rejected are anecdotal.
 No school has actually admitted to turning down students because they are overqualified.
 Still, this doesn’t mean that this can’t happen.

 It might seem far-fetched, but there are specific situations where schools will reject students with outstanding qualifications, especially if they feel like a student isn’t serious about attending their institution.